bcharleson/n8n-nodes-instantly/README.md

 npm install n8n-nodes-instantly
 ```

-## Usage
+## Quick Start

+### 🚀 Automated Webhook Setup (InstantlyTrigger)

 1. Create an Instantly account at [instantly.ai](https://instantly.ai)
 2. Generate an API key from the Instantly dashboard
-3. In n8n, add the Instantly node to your workflow
+3. In n8n, add the **InstantlyTrigger** node to your workflow
+4. Configure your Instantly API credentials
+5. Enter your **Campaign ID** (found in your Instantly campaign URL)
+6. Select the events you want to monitor
+7. **Activate the workflow** - webhook is automatically created! ✨

+**No manual webhook configuration required!** The node automatically:
+- Creates webhooks when workflows are activated
+- Deletes webhooks when workflows are deactivated
+- Handles all API authentication and error management

+### 📧 API Operations (Instantly Node)

+1. Add the **Instantly** action node to your workflow
-4. Set up the credentials using your Instantly API key
+2. Set up the credentials using your Instantly API key
+3. Choose your operation (Create Lead, Send Campaign, etc.)
-5. Configure the node options according to your needs
+4. Configure the node options according to your needs

 ## Features